-Another year in cyber security has begun.
-While January is usually when experts share their predictions for the year ahead (here are our predictions for the next 12 months), but you don’t need a crystal ball to work out what cyber security professionals’ main concern is right now.
+While we have made several predictions for the year ahead, you don’t need a crystal ball to work out what cyber security professionals’ main concern is right now – Account Takeover attacks.

 The Anatomy of Account Takeover